Welcome

 Professionals and Skilled Defendants

-In medical cases involving consent, the standard is what a reasonable patient would want to know about material risks.
+In medical cases involving consent, the standard is not set by medical practice but by patient autonomy.

 Unskilled Defendants and Learners

 A learner or inexperienced person is held to the same standard as someone competent in that activity.
-For example, a learner driver is judged by the standard of a qualified driver.
+For example, a learner driver is judged by the standard of a qualified driver, and a newly qualified professional is judged by the standard appropriate to the post they occupy.
+Lack of experience is not a defence.

 Children